ropensci/cyphr/README.md

 The above commands work through computing on the language, rewriting the `readRDS` and `saveRDS` commands.
 Commands for reading and writing tabular and plain text files (`read.csv`, `readLines`, etc) are also supported, and the way the rewriting is done is designed to be extensible.

-With (probably) some limitations, the argument to the wrapped functions can be connection objects.
+The argument to the wrapped functions can be connection objects.
 In this case the *actual* command is written to a file and the contents of that file are encrypted and written to the connection.
 When reading/writing multiple objects from/to a single connection though, this is likely to go very badly.

-Because `cyphr::encrypt` and `cyphr::decrypt` compute on the language, standard evaluation forms `cyphr::encrypt_` and `cyphr::decrypt_` are provided that take a quoted expression as their first argument.

 ### Supporting additional functions